 What are the tuition and fees for the online format?

 Tuition is $1418.00 per credit hour for the 2018-19 academic year (July 2018-June 2019), plus travel expenses to the mandatory on-campus immersion.
 Travel expenses to the optional recruiting interviews and optional graduation ceremony are also not included.

 Yes, all three.
 All candidates applying to the online format are automatically considered for fellowships based solely on merit; a separate application is not required.

 >> Learn more: "Does your program offer scholarships or fellowships?"

 What type of career support is provided to online students?

 Online students will have the opportunity to meet with representatives from the Big 4 and middle-market accounting firms as well as other major corporations during the immersion in Chapel Hill.
 In the fall, recruitment interview days will be organized with these same firms/corporations.
 Throughout the program, career development and other interview preparation sessions will be held.

-Will I have the same access to jobs and internships as on-campus?
+Will I have the same access to jobs as on-campus?

-Yes, on-campus recruiting interviews and a three-month winter internship are available to online students.
+Yes, on-campus recruiting interviews are available to online students.

 However, due to immigration regulations governing employment, international students enrolled in the online format are not eligible to participate in campus-based employer recruitment events or internships in the U.S. Read details on these restrictions.